iccv2025shenzhen/iccv2025shenzhen/index.md

 ### Dynamic Location

 Shenzhen, located at the center of the Greater Bay Area with a population of 70 million in Southern China, is a dynamic city having many high-tech businesses and renowned research institutions.
 You will have many places to visit during your stay at Shenzhen.
 If you are a fan of electronic gadgets, there is the world's largest marketplace -- Huaqiangbei.
 If you'd like to spend a pleasant vacation with your family, you can campaign on scenic beaches (Xiaomeisha, Xichong, Dameisha etc.) and stay in seaside luxury hotels.
-You will also enjoy the splendid China culture by visiting ancient villages and watching art performances.
+You will also enjoy the splendid China culture by visiting ancient villages, watching art performances, and enjoying the best food in the captial of Dim Sum.

 Shenzhen is such a dynamic city where the traddition and modern China converge.
 You are sincerely invited to watch a short video introducing Shenzhen.